Funding

 Founding Chairman

-3%During the first five years, Jean-Yves Ollivier was the main donor.
-His donations have been fundamental in establishing and launching the actions of the Foundation.
+2%For the first five years, Jean-Yves Ollivier was the main donor.
+His donations were fundamental in establishing and launching the Foundation's actions.

 -

-19%The Foundation partners with companies from various backgrounds to give more weight to its actions.
+1%The Foundation joins forces with companies from a wide range of backgrounds to give greater weight to its actions.

 -